Lukas-Nadj/Rust-MLP/README.md

     - second layer weight vis.
     - live drawing fed to model.
 - Evaluation
-- Use ndarray or create better implementation instead of Vec<Vec<f32>> and whatnot
+- Use ndarray or create better matrix implementation instead of Vec<Vec<f32>> and whatnot